isabella232/advertising-cloud.en/help/dsp/campaign-management/reports/campaign-reports-about.md

 ## All Campaigns View

-The [!UICONTROL Campaigns] view opens to a list of all campaigns within your account. <!-- The [!UICONTROL Subtotals] row shows either the sum or the average value of each metric across all visible rows. -----   Is there still a Subtotals row?
-I don't see one. -->
+The [!UICONTROL Campaigns] view opens to a list of all campaigns within your account.

 ### Chart View {#chart-view}